hinto-janai/monero-bash/README.md

 ### Wallet
 Wallet files are found in: `~/.monero-bash/wallets`

 To open the wallet menu, type: `monero-bash`.
-You will have 4 options:
+You will have 3 options:
 * `Select` Type a wallets name to open it
 * `New` Create a new wallet
-* `View` Create a new VIEW-ONLY wallet
+* `Exit` Exit the wallet menu
-* `Recover` Recover a wallet with a standard 24/25 word Monero seed

-For safety reasons, there is no built-in way to **delete** a wallet.
+There is no built-in way to **delete** a wallet.
-You'll have to manually remove the files inside the wallet folder, for example:
+You'll have to manually remove the files inside the wallet folder:
 ```bash
 rm ~/.monero-bash/wallets/MY_WALLET
 rm ~/.monero-bash/wallets/MY_WALLET.keys